 Before storing your furnace for the end of the season, determine if you should invest in a thermostat upgrade.
 There are new smart thermostats on the market that are programmable for when you are home or away.
 These smart thermostats are more energy efficient, only using the HVAC system when you actually need it.

 Check the Ducts

 Clean air ducts are extremely important to the health of the air.
-Dirt and debris gets stuck inside the ductwork.
-As the air passed through to enter the home, it picks up some of this dirt and debris that it stuck within the ductwork.
+Dirt and debris get stuck inside the ductwork.
+As the air passed through to enter the home, it picks up some of the dirt and debris that is stuck within the ductwork.
 These polluted air particles or dust can have a direct effect on those who live inside the closed area.
-To ensure your home gets the freshest air, check the air ducts and clean when necessary.
+To ensure your home gets the freshest air, check the air ducts and clean them when necessary.